PX4/PX4-user_guide/en/advanced_config/bootloader_update.md

 1. Power on the Pixhawk with another USB cable and connect the probe to the `FMU-DEBUG` port.

    :::note
-   To be able to connect a Dronecode probe to the `FMU-DEBUG` port, you may need to remove the case (e.g. on Pixhawk 4 you would do this using a T6 Torx screwdriver).
+   If using a Dronecode probe you may need to remove the case in order to connect to the `FMU-DEBUG` port (e.g. on Pixhawk 4 you would do this using a T6 Torx screwdriver).
    :::

 1. Use the following command to scan for the Pixhawk`s SWD and connect to it: